aws/aws-toolkit-common/telemetry/telemetryformat.md

 ### Global Arguments

-_Additionally_ two additional global arguments that can be appended to any generated telemetry call.
+Global arguments that can be appended to any generated telemetry call.

 ```
 // The time that the event took place
 createTime?: Date
 // Value based on unit and call type
 value?: number
+// The Language-related user preference information.
+Examples: en-US, en-GB, etc.
+string?: locale
 // The AWS account ID associated with a metric
 // If a metric is not associated with credentials: "n/a"
 // If a metric is associated with credentials, but credentials are not selected: "not-set"